0xconix/external-adapters-art-transfer/README.md

 Allow anyone who owns NFTs to transform them with Neural Art Transfer.
 This Proof Of Concept shows that it is possible to connect Chainlink external adapter with the Fuji Testnet.

+For now, you can choose to transform any of your NFTs with a predefined style which comes from <a src="https://en.wikipedia.org/wiki/The_Starry_Night">The Starry Night</a> of Van Gogh.
+But our method can be improved and accept any styles that comes from an other NFT *(e.g: <a src="https://opensea.io/collection/divisions-by-michael-connolly">Divisions by Michael Connolly</a>)*.

 ### How to use it
+1. Go to <a src="https://external-adapters-art-transfer-iyl1tqpff-nicopons96.vercel.app/">Avart Transfer</a>
-1. Connect your metamask wallet
+2. Connect your metamask wallet
-2. Select your NFT
+3. Select your NFT
-3. Choose a style
 4. Mint your new NFT !

 ### The architecture